About this course

 - examine how individuals and societies respond to major changes in the environment

-You'll analyse coastal, volcanic, and other environments to discover what past climate changes can tell us about our planet's future.
+- analyse coastal, volcanic, and other environments to discover what past climate changes can tell us about our planet's future

-Our graduates progress onto further study and/or into careers including teaching, marketing, and policy work as well as more specific careers in environmental management, GIS analysis or environmental/urban planning.
+Our graduates pursue further education and careers, such as teaching, marketing, and policy work.
+They also work in environmental management, GIS analysis, or environmental/urban planning.

 We regularly review our courses to ensure and improve quality.
 This course may be revised as a result of this.
 Any revision will be balanced against the requirement that the student should receive the educational service expected.
 Find out why, when, and how we might make changes.